2022 Class Descriptions for the 2022 FEEFHS Conference

 Russian Metrical Books and Revision Lists (Thom Edlund)

-This presentation is an introduction to the study of birth, marriage, divorce and death records created by faith based institutions in Imperial Russia.
+This presentation is an introduction to the study of Russian language birth, marriage, death and taxation records.
 Topics addressed included record discovery, archival arrangements, record structure and Russian language keywords.
 Excepted learning outcomes for presentation attendees include strategies for identifying records for family history research and the ability to extract genealogical information such as dates, names, geographical place and vital events.